groupvine/gv-doc/aside/membership/emailactions.md

 authorization for the action (to avoid the risk of imposters) before the action is processed, and the results emailed to you.

-For the examples below, we're using the fictitious "bingotech" account, which you should replace with your account name.
+For the examples below, we're using the fictitious "lighthouselabs" account, which you should replace with your account name.

 ## Exporting your membership